Come December 25th, cries of ‘Santa’s been’ will be echoing up and down the country.

 We all know Christmas is a time to get merry with a glass of Bucks Fizz or two.
-Glass bottles and jars can be recycled over and over again, so put them aside and deposit them at the nearest bottle bank, household recycling centre, or through your household recycling collection if available.
+Glass bottles and jars can be recycled over and over again, so put them aside until you can take them to the nearest bottle bank or household recycling centre, or put them in your household recycling collection if available.

 Writing a shopping list can help prevent food waste and save money and edible leftovers can be popped in the freezer – who doesn’t love Christmas dinner again and again!

 Even with the best planning there may still be food waste, and your food caddy wants it all!

 From turkey bones, vegetable peelings and brussel sprout trees to seafood shells and tails, tangerine peels and nutshells (and, of course, tea bags and coffee grounds), make sure all your unavoidable food waste and morsels that aren’t made into something else go into the food caddy.

 Shiny things to include in your metals recycling include that extra-large foil to cover your turkey (just make sure it’s clean), foil trays from mince pies and chocolate coins, sweetie tins, and metal bottle tops.

 One of the best things about the darker nights is spreading some festive cheer with twinkling fairy lights.

 However, once your lights have lost their sparkle and are no longer in usable condition, remember to recycling them at your local household waste recycling centre along with electrical items (WEEE) Check the recycling locator to find your nearest collection point.

 Discover more about what to do with Christmas decorations here.

 Whether you found a fancier phone wrapped up under the tree, or the hand blender became the ghost of Christmas past halfway through blitzing the gravy, small electricals find themselves out of use for a variety of reasons.